 How to Create a Fashion Line Sheet for Your Collection

 So your designs are ready to produce, complete with a variety of sizes, colors, and styles set to thrill.
-Now all you have to do is get these designs in front of customers who are ready to purchase.
+Now all you have to do is get these designs in front of customers, ready to purchase them.
 If you’ve imagined your clothes being sold in stores, you may be wondering how to pitch these designs to retailers?
-The answer: with fashion line sheets.
+The answer: with a fashion line sheet.

 Fashion line sheets are a must-have for any designer looking to sell their clothes to a retailer.
-These handy sheets are used in the fashion industry to give retailers a run down of all your designs.
-Line sheets provide the product details of the garment, including its colors, fabric, size range, and price.
+These handy sheets are used in the fashion industry to give retailers a rundown of all your designs.
+In addition, line sheets provide the product details of the garment, including its colors, fabric, size range, and price.

 Juggling the creative and business sides of a budding fashion brand is tough for new fashion designers.
-When you’re entering into the retail market for the first time, you may be confused about how to create line sheets to present to retailers.
-Fortunately, when you know how to create a line sheet and what to include on it, you’ll be on your way to successfully pitching your new collection to retailers.
+When you’re entering the retail market for the first time, you may be confused about how to create line sheets to present to retailers.
+Fortunately, when you know how to create a line sheet, you’ll be on your way to successfully pitch your new collection to retailers.

-Above all else, line sheets are a method of communicating to retailers that you are a fashion business that sells marketable designs for advantageous prices, and provides an organized, accountable service for delivering your products to them in a definitive amount of time.
-Line sheets show retailers exactly what your designs will look like, how much they will cost, how they can order them, and how investing in your designs will benefit their business.
+Above all else, a fashion line sheet is a method of communicating to retailers that you are a fashion business that sells marketable designs.
+Namely, for advantageous prices, providing an organized, accountable service for on-time deliveries.
+Fashion line sheets show retailers exactly what your designs will look like, how much they will cost, how to order them, and why investing in them is a good idea.

 At first glance, your fashion line sheet should provide the following product information:

-Your line sheet should of course include contact information like your business name, phone number, and email.
-Beyond this, it should include technical information that’ll help each retailer decide whether they want to partner with you or not.
+Your line sheet should, of course, include contact information like your business name, phone number, and email.
+But, beyond this, it should include technical information that’ll help each retailer decide whether they want to partner with you or not.
 This information includes order cut-offs, lead times, order minimums, and overall pricing.

 Order Cut-Offs and Lead Times